How Significant Changes in the Body’s Morphology (Biology) Affects Fleur-de-Lis Abdominoplasty Surgery

 Scar Management

-Scar management is crucial for improving the appearance of post-surgical scars.
+Scar management is crucial for the appearance of post-surgical scars.
 Scar management options can range from topical treatments to silicone sheets and laser therapy.

 7. Post-Operative Considerations